 Rapid Assessment of Vegetation Condition After Wildfire

-The Rapid Assessment of Vegetation Condition after Wildfire (RAVG) program produces data estimating post-fire vegetation conditions on National Forest System (NFS) lands, including basal area loss and canopy cover loss.
-These data products support a data-driven process to inform prioritization and funding decisions of post-fire reforestation efforts.
+The USDA Forest Service Rapid Assessment of Vegetation Condition after Wildfire (RAVG) program produces data estimating post-fire vegetation conditions on National Forest System (NFS) lands, including the composite burn index (CBI), percent basal area loss and percent canopy cover loss.
+These data products support a data-driven process to inform prioritization and funding decisions for post-fire reforestation efforts.
+The USGS conducts similar assessments for fires on forested DOI lands.

-RAVG Severity layers are created by thresholding and regression modeling based on hundreds of field plots.
+RAVG burn metrics are created by regression modeling based on hundreds of field plots.

 - Pre- and post-fire satellite imagery